beans

 Official Store

-This is a classic in the espresso community.
-Illy is a traditional Italian company that for many years was almost synonymous with espresso.
+This blend is a classic in espresso, and I can understand why.
+Illy is a traditional Italian company that, for many years, was almost synonymous with espresso.

-In spite of being a big and somewhat industrial enterprise, there’s no doubt that Illy puts a lot of care into selecting the right beans for their blends.
-That means sweet cherries with only a few defects.
+Despite being a prominent and somewhat industrial enterprise, there’s no doubt that Illy puts a lot of effort into selecting the right beans for their blends.
+That means ripe cherries from good farms with only a few defects.

-Illy is not going to win any competitions in the highly snobby and advanced coffee world we have today, but it also won’t disappoint in the cup no matter how you brew it.
+This is precisely the same blend that the world barista champions used in 2001 and 2002.
+While Illy will not win any competitions in the highly snobby and advanced coffee world today, it won’t disappoint in the cup.

 3: Intelligentsia Black Cat Espresso Blend